Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 How do moneyline bets pay out?

 Here is an example to help explain the payouts for moneyline bets.
-In a game between the Baltimore Orioles and the Minnesota Twins, the Orioles are underdogs with odds of +165, while the Twins have odds of -200.
+In a game between the Baltimore Orioles and the Minnesota Twins, Caesars online sportsbook MD might set the underdog Orioles moneyline odds at +165, while the Twins with odds of -200.

 The +165 means that you would make a $165 profit if you were to place a successful bet of $100 on the Orioles winning the game.
 Of course, you are allowed to bet more or less, as well, so a $10 bet would equal a $16.50 profit if correct, and a $200 wager would yield $330, etc.